Wells Fargo executives were scrambling.

 Now we've measured the news, and people's reaction to the news.
 But has that news corresponded to a shift in perceptions about the company?
 People hear or see news every day that is perceived as negative.
 But does that change opinions about the company?
 In Wells Fargo's case, unfortunately, the answer was yes.
 Check out this chart, below.
 Again, more than half of U.S. consumers had a negative impression of Wells Fargo following the news coverage.
 And the consumer Buzz and company Reputation are highly correlated -- r = 0.93.
 That's an incredibly strong relationship.
 This is what a significant reputational shift looks like:

 And now we have a way to predict the depth and duration of a storm.
 Why?
 Because they all play out the same way.
 See that first big plunge in consumer Buzz when the news broke.
 That negative spike bottomed when the news cycle ended.
 Then our Buzz score rebounded, and the company's reputation recovered slightly.
 Then Buzz and Reputation started what has proven to be a long, gradual recovery.

 One final chart, below.
 Remember we mentioned that Wells Fargo investor relations was managing the communications tactics during the crisis?
 As a result, they wanted to help investors track a key metric, which they called sales suppression.
 Some might call it sales declines, or lost sales.
 Whatever.

 New bank account openings declined by about 40% at the peak of the crisis.
 And once sales bottomed out, they began to recover -- gradually.
 Six months after the news first broke, sales were down 23% from the same month the prior year.
 Just like Buzz and Reputation, the sales suppression bottomed out, rebounded, and then gradually recovered.
 Check it out.
 This is what a true business shock looks like:

 Based on this pattern, we can not only predict the depth and duration of reputational shocks.
 Now we also can classify the severity, in much the same way we categorize the power of an earthquake or the strength of a hurricane or tornado.
-Here are the categories of a long-tail business shock:
+Here are the severity levels of a long-tail business shock: